chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 - **Deadpool & Wolverine**: Some highs and lows.
 Could have done without Wesley Snipe and other (cliché) things, but also had a few good laughs.
 - **National Lampoon’s Christmas Vacation**: A classic!
 It makes very little sense after rewatching it so many times and being more analytical, but it was good to have in the background while preparing the Christmas dinner (Danish frikadeller with brown sauce, and red cabbage: easy to make, easy to enjoy, especially as leftovers).
 - **Jingle All the Way**: This movie has so much going on.
 Nothing is really addressed, and Schwarzenegger’s character just lucks out in making his family not hate him.
 Also reindeer shouldn’t drink beer… right?
-- **Despicable Me**: I didn't see the full movie but I’d already seen it before.
+- **Despicable Me**: I didn’t see the full movie but I’d already seen it before.
 I should watch the sequels… I really like this kind of animated movie.
 - **Despicable Me 2**: Edited to add this one.
 It was pretty fun!
 A few things were a little iffy (the sushi shack thing!) but I liked it.
 Steve Carell’s way of saying "girls" is quite something.

 ## TV shows
-Shows are obviously a bigger time investment than movies, so I didn't get through a lot, especially since I’m catching up on existing shows with many seasons readily available…
+Shows are obviously a bigger time investment than movies, so I didn’t get through a lot, especially since I’m catching up on existing shows with many seasons readily available…
-- **Taskmaster**: Got through series 12 to 16 this year (started at season 7, haven't caught up backwards).
+- **Taskmaster**: Got through series 12 to 16 this year (started at season 7, haven’t caught up backwards).
 This nonsensical task-based show is usually quite hilarious and you quickly grow fond of the contestants (5 new comedians every series).
 The original show is available on YouTube outside the UK, by the way!
 - **Better Call Saul**: I saw season 2, started 3x01, and just stopped.
 I really need to get back into it, I think it’s a fantastic show.
 - **Bob’s Burgers**: It took me 7 years (yes) to see all of season 1, then a year to get to season 8.
 It’s a pretty wholesome show, all the characters are lovable goofs, despite their many, many flaws.
-- **Andor**: I liked this show, but it didn't feel super Star Wars-y because there is like one robot, maybe two aliens, and about fourty million humans throughout. (and that Syril is so damn annoying!)
+- **Andor**: I liked this show, but it didn’t feel super Star Wars-y because there is like one robot, maybe two aliens, and about fourty million humans throughout. (and that Syril is so damn annoying!)
 Still, pretty good.
 - **Detroiters**: Thanks to some co-workers, I have been pulled into the _I Think You Should Leave_ universe.
 Having watched all three seasons of _ITYSL_, I started Detroiters when it landed on Netflix.
 I’ve only seen a few episodes but it’s definitely the same brand of humor.
 Like _Bob’s Burgers_, the characters are flawed but loveable.

 ## Music